-This value is from best available industry data on soy production in the U.S. as reported in the 2016 Field to Market National Indicators report.
-Source:

-https://fieldtomarket.org/national-indicators-report-2016/soybeans/ Due to supply chain complexity and variability, this estimate is based on industry averages that include our supply base.
+This value is from best available industry data on soy production in the U.S. as reported in the 2021 Field to Market National Indicators report.
+Source: https://fieldtomarket.org/national-indicators-report/soybeans/ Irrigation efficiency for soybeans continues to improve throughout the farming industry, with irrigation intensity for soybeans showing a consistent downward trend for the last decade.
+Due to supply chain complexity and variability, this estimate is based on industry averages that include our supply base.
 We expect water intensity for production of this commodity to decrease as the industry continues to improve best practices and new technology becomes available.
 Water intensity is used internally to track commodity-specific improvements in line with our supplier code of conduct requirements, which requires all suppliers to protect water resources through restorative or conservation efforts.